-The Supervisor will set overall objectives.
-The employee and the supervisor together will develop deadlines, projects, and work to be accomplished.
-The incumbent is expected to take initiative, act independently, and manage his/her tasks with minimal supervision.
+During deployment, the mission supervisor will set overall objectives and provide technical direction and day-to-day supervision.
+The employee and the supervisor together will develop deadlines, projects, and work to be accomplished subject to mission approval and consistent with mission objectives, policies, and protocols.
+The incumbent is expected to take initiative, act independently, and manage his/her tasks with minimal supervision while remaining in line with agreed upon work plans and overall mission objectives.
+For the purpose of contract, personnel, training or general administrative matters, the OCR Deputy Director or his/her designee will provide direction and oversight.